 The manufacturers may have known for years about the possible link between occupational exposure to PFAS and cancer.
 Not only did they fail to disclose this to the public (or warn potential users of their products), some plaintiffs are alleging that firefighting foam manufacturers actively and deliberately concealed this evidence.

 The firefighting foam litigation is still ongoing and new cases are still being filed.
+We now have over 2000 in February 2022.
 Eventually, our attorneys expect some type of global settlement of all pending cases will likely take place.

 Do You Qualify for a Firefighting Foam Lawsuit?